tomykaira/qspec/README.md

   gem 'spork', github: 'sporkrb/spork'
 ```

-Currently, `redis` is required to do inter-process communication.
-We will remove this requirement until the release, and replace with simple files.
+By default, qspec uses file based inter-process communication.
+This is poor implementation and becomes a burden.

+We recommend to use `redis`.
+Setting up redis-server with default port, and add `redis` gem to your Gemfile is enough.
+If `require 'redis'` succeed, it uses automatically redis for IPC.

 ## Usage

-Installing this gem add `qspec` command.
+Installing this gem adds `qspec` command.

 ### Run spec in 8 cores